Orlando Criminal Lawyer Richard Hornsby

 Unfortunately, in this day and age, it is difficult to develop a personal relationship with any one lawyer and many people feel uncomfortable with lawyers in general.
 So I provide this information with the hope it will make you feel comfortable contacting me about your case.

-While in High School, Mr. Hornsby was involved in Student Government and athletics.
+While in High School, Richard was active in Student Government and athletics.
 He was a two year letterman in track & Field, a three year letterman in Football, and a four year letterman in Wrestling.
-Notably, in 1993 he was Metro and District champion in the 189lb wrestling class and was named to the All County wrestling team by the Orlando Sentinel.
-Interestingly, he wrestled Ray Lewis (now of the Baltimore Ravens) in the second round of the 1993 5A State Wrestling Championships.

-After graduating with honors from University High School, Mr. Hornsby began college at the University of Florida, where he majored in Political Science and minored in Religion.
+After graduating with honors from University High School, Richard began college at the University of Florida, where he majored in Political Science and minored in Religion.

 Richard Hornsby and Judd Davis of the 1994 SEC Champion Florida Gators

-While at the University of Florida Mr. Hornsby was a member of the 1994 and 1995 SEC championship football teams coached by Steve Spurrier.
-He hung up his cleats in 1995 and became heavily involved in Student Government and campus politics.
+While at the University of Florida, Richard was a member of the 1994 and 1995 SEC championship football teams coached by Steve Spurrier and hung up his cleats in 1995 and became heavily involved in Student Government and campus politics.

 Among his student activities, he was Student Government Campus Involvement Chairman, Homecoming Assistant Director, Assistant Supervisor of Elections, Student Government Honor Court Defense Counsel, Gator Growl and Homecoming Web Site Developer, and a Volunteer Income Tax Assistance Counselor.

-After law school, Mr. Hornsby immediately began working for the Office of the Public Defender in the Ninth Judicial Circuit.
-As an Assistant Public Defender he was promoted from county court to circuit court in only six months, one of the quickest periods of advancement in almost a decade.
+After law school, Richard immediately began working for the Office of the Public Defender in the Ninth Judicial Circuit.
+As an Assistant Public Defender he was promoted from county court to circuit court in only six months; at the time it was one of the quickest periods of advancement in almost a decade.

-As an Assistant Public Defender Mr. Hornsby was honored by his colleagues and support staff with the Office of the Public Defender Performance Award, which is awarded by secret ballot.
-Additionally, while working with the Office of the Public Defender, he attended the University of Central Florida part time and eventually earned a Master of Science in Criminal Justice.
+As an Assistant Public Defender Richard was honored by his colleagues and support staff with the Office of the Public Defender Performance Award, which is awarded by secret ballot.
+Additionally, he attended the University of Central Florida part time and eventually earned a Master of Science in Criminal Justice.